Purely inseparable Richelot isogenies: Explicit constructions for purely inseparable Richelot isogenies

 Now we are in a position to show that the dihedral construction, the degenerate construction, the Frobenius, and the Verschiebung account for all of the Richelot isogenies between two supersingular curves.
 First we look at the case of two curves whose supersingular invariants are nonzero, so that according to Theorem~\ref{T:main} there are $60$ isogenies to account for.

-\begin{theorem} Let $A$ and $B$ be nonzero elements of~$k$, and let $C_1$ and $C_2$ be the curves given by $y^2 + y = A^2(x^5 + x^3)$ and $v^2 + v = B^2(u^5 + u^3)$, respectively.
-The number of isomorphism classes of Richelot isogenies from the Jacobian of $C_1$ to the Jacobian of $C_2$ coming from the dihedral construction, from the degenerate construction, from Frobenius, and from Verschiebung are as given in Table~\textup{\ref{Table:Count}}, and these account for all of the Richelot isogenies from the Jacobian of $C_1$ to the Jacobian of~$C_2$. \end{theorem}
+\begin{theorem} Let $C_1$ and $C_2$ be supersingular genus-$2$ curves over $k$ with supersingular invariants $I_1$ and $I_2$, respectively, and suppose $I_1$ and $I_2$ are nonzero.
+Then the number of isomorphism classes of Richelot isogenies from $C_1$ to $C_2$ coming from the dihedral construction, from the degenerate construction, from Frobenius, and from Verschiebung are as given in Table~\textup{\ref{Table:Count}}, and these account for all of the Richelot isogenies from $C_1$ to~$C_2$. \end{theorem}

 \begin{proof} First let us consider the number of isogenies coming from the dihedral construction.
-From Proposition~\ref{P:dihedral} and Theorem~\ref{T:DiagramGeneral} we know that the number of isomorphism classes of Richelot isogenies from $C_1$ to $C_2$ is given by the number of pairs $(a,c)$ of nonzero elements of $k$ that satisfy Equations~\eqref{EQ:newrel3} and~\eqref{EQ:rootrel5} and Inequality~\eqref{EQ:nonsing}.
+Pick values of $B_1$ and $B_2$ in $k$ so that $B_1^{40} = I_1$ and $B_2^{40} = I_2$.
+From Proposition~\ref{P:dihedral} and Corollary~\ref{C:DiagramGeneral} we know that the number of isomorphism classes of Richelot isogenies from $C_1$ to $C_2$ is given by the number of pairs $(a,c)$ of nonzero elements of $k$ with $a^5 \ne c^5$ that satisfy~\eqref{EQ:Brelations}.

-As in the proof of Theorem~\ref{T:DiagramGeneral}, we view $a$, $c$, $A$, and $B$ as indeterminates, we let $r_1$ and $r_2$ be the polynomials in $\BF_2[a,c,A,B]$ that appear on the right-hand sides of Equations~\eqref{EQ:newrel3} and~\eqref{EQ:rootrel5}, respectively, and we let $r_3$ be the polynomial on the right-hand side of Inequality~\eqref{EQ:nonsing}.